soundscape-community/overscape-server/README.md

 You can also run the original Soundscape server code as provided by Microsoft.
 Unlike Overscape, the Microsoft version involves loading and hosting of bulk OpenStreetMap data in a PostGIS database.
 See the [docker-compose file ](https://github.com/openscape-community/openscape/blob/master/svcs/data/docker-compose.yml) for details on spinning up the necessary services.

+Overscape also supports using a PostGIS server as a backend -- simply pass the argument `--backend-url postgres://user:password@host:port/db` when launching the server.

 ## Running tests
 ```
 pip install -r requirements_test.txt